pl453s/linux-mint-gnome/README.md

 *The keyboard layout can be incorrect with Firefox and Thunderbird under Wayland.
 To avoid this, you can:*
 - *Run these softwares with 'MOZ_ENABLE_WAYLAND=1'*
 - *OR, run 'setxkbmap -layout \<your layout\>' on each login*
-- *OR, just select 'Gnome on Xorg' on login screen*
+- *OR, just select 'Gnome on Xorg' session on login screen*

 ## Migrate from an official edition